Iain McGilchrist on The Divided Brain and Perceiving the Sacred

 Elizabeth

-And when you were at Winchester and going to chapel twice a day sometimes and, I’ve been listening to a lot of Tallis’ limitations this week.
-It’s been in my ears.
-Did you, you know, coming from a non–religious or not explicitly religious family?
-Did you feel drawn to Christianity?
+And when you were at Winchester and going to chapel twice a day sometimes –and I’ve been listening to a lot of Tallis’ Lamentations this week, it’s been in my ears – did you, you know, coming from a non–religious or not explicitly religious family, did you feel drawn to Christianity?
 To God?
-What was the kind of journey around that for you and your teens?
+What was the kind of journey around that for you in your teens?

 Iain McGilchrist